Czech election: Opposition wins surprise majority | DW | 09.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The opposition coalition appears to have secured a slim majority, overtaking Prime Minister Andrej Babis' ANO party.
-One opposition leader says his Pirates and Mayors grouping aims to start talks on forming a government.
+Two opposition alliances have narrowly defeated Prime Minister Andrej Babis's ANOP party in the Czech parliamentary elections.
+The Pirates and Mayors grouping says they want to start talks on forming a government.

 The Czech center-right and liberal opposition groups have won a majority in the lower house, narrowly defeating Prime Minister Andrej Babis' centrist ANO party in Saturday's parliamentary election.